spatialthoughts/qgis-tutorials/zh_TW/_sources/docs/3/service_area_analysis.rst.txt

 Procedure
 ---------

 1. Unzip the downloaded ``KMRL-Open-Data.zip`` file to a folder on your computer.
 You will notice that the unzipped directory contains many text files.
 Each file contains data for a different aspect of the transit system.
 The format of the files and their uses are described in `GTFS Reference <https://developers.google.com/transit/gtfs/reference/>`_.
-Out of all the files, 2 files contains geospatial data and is of interest to us.
+Out of all the files, 2 files contain geospatial data and are of interest to us.
 The file ``shapes.txt`` contains points that describe a physical path that the vehicle takes, and the file ``stops.txt`` contains the location of each transit stop.
 Both of these are CSV files that can be imported into QGIS.
 Click the :guilabel:`Open Data Source Manager` button.

   .. image:: /static/3/service_area_analysis/images/1.png
     :align: center